Does a bad online reputation affect sales?

 Cleaning it up

-After Massive PR International completed a full analysis and detailed breakdown of every defamatory comment, link, article etc, we got to work.
+After Massive completed a full analysis and detailed breakdown of every defamatory comment, link, article etc, we got to work.
 Cleaning over 30 essential keyword search results from page 1-5.

 Within 3 weeks the search results were clean – filled only with truthful, bonafide reviews and information.